shane-mason/FieldStation42/README.md

 ### field_player.py
 This is the main TV interface.
 On startup, it will read the schedule and open the correct video file and skip to the correct position based on the current time.
 It will re-perform this step each time the channel is changed.
 If you tune back to a previous channel, it will pick up the current time and start playing as though it had been playing the whole time.

-The player monitors the plain text file `runtime/channel.socket` for commands to change the channel and will change to the next station configured in `main_config` in `confs/fieldStation42_conf.py` if any content is found there - or you can use the following command to cause the player to change to channel 3:

-`echo {\"command\": \"direct\", \"channel\": 3} > runtime/channel.socket`

-You can also open `runtime/channel.socket` in a text editor and enter the following json snippet (change 3 to whatever number you want to change to)

-`{"command": "direct", "channel": 3}`

-The following command will cause the player to tune up or down respectively

-`{"command": "up", "channel": -1}`
-`{"command": "down", "channel": -1}`

 The player writes its status and current channel to `runtime/play_status.socket` - this can be monitored by an external program if needed.
 See [this page](https://github.com/shane-mason/FieldStation42/wiki/Changing-Channel-From-Script) for more information on intgrating with `channel.socket` and `play_status.socket`.

 ### command_input.py